-This pedal requires a standard 9V DC center-negative power supply (not included) and consumes only 25mA.
+This pedal requires a standard 9V DC center-negative power supply (not included) and consumes less than 100mA.
 There's no battery option.

 TECHNICAL SUPPORT

 If you have any questions at all, our Tech Support Team is here to help.
 Email us at service@stewmac.com, and we'll respond quickly!